kjkasi/EasyNetQWiki/Documentation/Logging.md

-EasyNetQ provides a logger interface [IEasyNetQLogger](https://github.com/mikehadlow/EasyNetQ/blob/master/Source/EasyNetQ/IEasyNetQLogger.cs):
+EasyNetQ provides a logger interface using [LibLog](https://github.com/damianh/LibLog).

-    public interface IEasyNetQLogger
-    {
-       void DebugWrite(string format, params object[] args);
-       void InfoWrite(string format, params object[] args);
-       void ErrorWrite(string format, params object[] args);
-       void ErrorWrite(Exception exception);
-    }

-Logging is disabled by default, [NullLogger](https://github.com/EasyNetQ/EasyNetQ/blob/master/Source/EasyNetQ/Loggers/NullLogger.cs) is registered as the concrete implementation of `IeasyNetQLogger`.

-A logger that logs to the console ([ConsoleLogger](https://github.com/EasyNetQ/EasyNetQ/blob/master/Source/EasyNetQ/Loggers/ConsoleLogger.cs)) exists and can be used for testing or debugging purposes.
+It contains transparent built-in support for NLog, Log4Net, EntLib Logging, Serilog and Loupe, but you should to configure appropriate logging library first.
+For example, if you are using [Serilog](https://github.com/serilog/serilog) you should configure `Log.Logger` and LibLog will use it.

+If you need basic console logging for testing or debugging purposes you can use build in [ConsoleLogProvider](https://github.com/Pliner/EasyNetQ/blob/8b58d9163741af2cdb092ce51ca27537c7f8b05d/Source/EasyNetQ/Logging/ConsoleLoggingProvider.cs) in following way:

+`LogProvider.SetCurrentLogProvider(ConsoleLogProvider.Instance);            `

 However, this is probably not what you want in a production system.
 The debug level logging is _very_ verbose and logging all this information may have a performance impact on your application.
 Also, it will not make much sense to someone without an intimate knowledge of AMQP and EasyNetQ.

-You should provide your own implementation of IEasyNetQLogger that logs info and error messages to your application's log.
-The RabbitHutch.CreateBus method provides overloads that allow you to replace any of the EasyNetQ components.
-See [[Replacing EasyNetQ Components]].
-You can use this to register your custom logger with the bus.
-For example:

-    var logger = new MyLogger() // implements IEasyNetQLogger var bus = RabbitHutch.CreateBus(“my connection string”, x => x.Register<IEasyNetQLogger>(_ => logger));